kappter/adaptivetesting/README.markdown

 - Fully client-side, ideal for GitHub Pages.
 - CSV files must be in the repository root for `fetch` API.
 - IB and AP tests use Java, tailored to their curricula.
-- Color theme (A9DBB6, 6A4A62, 6D7D8F, A38729, 66EBAE) enhances visual appeal with a themed footer and styled links.
+- Color theme (2BAFB9, E1E9E0, C71E5D, 1525D1, 10054E) ensures high text contrast and avoids rival school green tones, with a white test tile backdrop.
-- Footer links are placeholders (`#`); replace with actual URLs as needed.
+- Footer retains mustard yellow background with deep pink-magenta links; replace placeholder `#` URLs as needed.
 - Centered, fixed-width test area (672px) and fixed footer align with your educational tool interests.
 - Backend needed for saving results (not supported on GitHub Pages).